Read our 7-step checklist covering key areas to help your school or trust achieve GDPR compliance.

 2. Update your school’s or trusts privacy notice

-The privacy notice discloses the ways a school gathers, uses, discloses, and manages a child/Parent/Guardian’s data.
+The privacy notice discloses how a school gathers, uses, discloses, and manages a child/Parent/Guardian’s data.
 It fulfils a legal requirement to protect privacy.
 The GDPR sets out the information you should supply and when individuals should be informed.
 You can find privacy notice model documents for schools on gov.uk.

 3. Process personal data securely